Post-decay quantum entanglement in top pair production: Discussion

 In this work we have addressed the quantum entanglement involving decay products of $t \bar t$ pairs produced at the LHC, namely between the top quark and the $W^-$ boson from the $\bar t$ decay (or equivalently, between $\bar t$ and $W^+$), and between the two $W$ bosons.
 The key to measure entanglement involving top (anti-)quark decay products is to restrict the angle between the $W$ momentum in the parent top rest frame, thereby avoiding the decoherence caused by the sum over the unmeasured $b$ quark polarisations.

 We have investigated, with an analysis at the parton level, the feasibility of several measurements.
 The estimated sensitivities are collected in Table~\ref{tab:summ}.
 For these figures, we have included a bulk reconstruction efficiency of 0.12, and assumed a 10\% systematic uncertainty in the entanglement indicator.
 The sensitivities assuming only statistical uncertainties are also given for reference.
 We note that several other kinematical regions are possible, which are equivalent from the theoretical point of view, and might be more or less favourable experimentally.
+For $WW$ entanglement, it is also possible that more sensitive tests exist, since the Peres-Horodecki condition is sufficient but not necessary for $\text{dim} \mathcal{H}_A = \text{dim} \mathcal{H}_B = 3$.

 A further possibility that could be pursued by experiments to increase the significance is to combine disjoint regions into an entanglement measurement.
 For example, for $tW^-$ entanglement one could perform two measurements, with $\cos \theta_W \geq 0.3$, and $\cos \theta_W \leq -0.3$, and combine them in order to gain statistics.
 This type of combination with a proper accounting of systematic uncertainties and correlations, can only be performed by an experiment.